jacobsimpson/jt/cookbook.md

 `jt` will produce columns for each input line.

-`%[0-9]+` is used to address a particular column of input data.

-`%-[0-9]+` is used to address a particular column of input data, starting from the end of the column list and moving backwards. `%-1` is the last column of data.
+A particular column can be addressed using column identifiers in the format of `%-?[0-9]+`.
+For example, `%1` is the first column of a line of input. `%-1` is the last column of a line of input.

 `%0` gets access to the whole line of input.